ossf/package-analysis/README.md

-# Package Feeds
+# Package Analysis

 This repo contains a few subprojects to aid in the analysis of open source packages, in particular to look for malicious software.
+This code is designed to work with the [Package Feeds](github.com/ossf/package-feeds) project, and originally started there.

 These are:

-[Feeds](./feeds/) to watch package registries (PyPI, NPM, etc.) for changes to packages and to make that data available via a single standard interface.

 [Analysis](./analysis/) to collect package behavior data and make it available publicly for researchers.